• Home

 Topology holds.
 Wave is.
 Particle samples.
 Topology holds.
 Wave is.
 Particle samples.
 Topology holds.
 Wave is.
 Particle samples.

-λ = h/p as Identity
+λ = h/p is Identity

 Topology holds.
 Wave is.
 Particle samples.